RainYans/game-programming/README.md

 ## Biggest Risk

 Scope creep, not technical difficulty.
 Solo devs typically spend months on the farm, then months on combat, and ship nothing.
-Mitigation: PvP cut entirely, v1 is PvE only against scripted enemy farms; new ideas go to backlog until the vertical slice is playable.
+Mitigation: PvP cut entirely, v1 is PvE only — players reclaim cities from scripted wild zombie encounters; new ideas go to backlog until the vertical slice is playable.
 Secondary risk: isometric depth sorting bugs with overlapping multi-tile objects — budget 2–3 days.

 ## One Visible Task Before Next Session

 Initialize the Unity project: create a Unity 6 URP 2D project, add `.gitignore` and Git LFS, push the empty project to the repo, and get a 10×10 isometric tilemap rendering with placeholder tiles.
-Outcome: open the project, see a diamond-shaped grid.
+Outcome: open the project, see a diamond-shaped grid representing the base's farm plot.